Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Because leopard geckos can live so long without food, you don’t need to be overly concerned if they stop eating for a few days.
-If you are concerned after a week, you can try to offer waxworms as they are one of your pet’s favorite foods.
-If you don’t get a response from the waxworms, you might start to look for signs of fecal impaction, injury, and illness.
-Warm baths can relieve impaction, help wounds heal faster, and may even reduce stress levels.
-If the pet refuses to eat after three weeks, we recommend contacting the vet to get your pet checked.
+Since leopard geckos can live so long without food, you don’t need to be overly worried if they stop eating for a few days.
+If you are concerned after a week, you can try to offer waxworms, as these are likely one of your pet’s favorite foods.
+If you don’t get a response with the waxworms, start to look for signs of fecal impaction, injury, and illness.
+Warm baths can relieve impaction, help wounds heal faster, and even reduce stress levels.
+If your gecko refuses to eat after 3 weeks, we recommend contacting the vet to get your pet checked out.

 Featured Image: ryomaQ, Shutterstock